rschristian/vim-package-info/README.md

 # vim-package-info ![](https://travis-ci.org/meain/vim-package-info.svg?branch=master)

-It lets you view the latest version of the packages you depend on and see if any of them are vulnerable.
+Provides an easy way to see the latest versions of the packages you depend on.

-> Vulnerability detection is still a work in progress ([disabled at the moment](https://ossindex.sonatype.org/doc/legacy-migration))

 ![](https://i.imgur.com/pzIrEkq.png)